sighupio/fury-kubernetes-aws/katalog/load-balancer-controller/README.md

 ...
 ```

-Refer to the Terraform module [iam-for-load-balancer-controller](../../modules/iam-for-load-balancer-controller) to create the IAM role.
+Refer to the Terraform module [iam-for-load-balancer-controller](../../modules/iam-for-load-balancer-controller) to create the
+IAM role and the kustomize patches as outputs.

 You can then apply your kustomize project by running the following command: